Skip to main content

 To appreciate the depth of this issue, one must first understand the scope of the endocrine system’s influence.
 This system is a network of glands, including the thyroid, pituitary, adrenal glands, and gonads, that produce and secrete hormones.

 These hormones are the body’s long-distance messengers, and their balance is essential for homeostasis, the state of steady internal, physical, and chemical conditions maintained by living systems.
-Consider the thyroid gland, which produces hormones that regulate the of every cell in your body.
+Consider the thyroid gland, which produces hormones that regulate the metabolic rate of every cell in your body.

 Or the adrenal glands, which orchestrate your response to stress through the release of cortisol.
 The gonads produce sex hormones like testosterone and estrogen, which influence everything from bone density and muscle mass to mood and libido.
 The proper functioning of this entire interconnected network is explicitly a major bodily function.